 “Should I eat before I workout?”

 Let’s take a look at the ‘does training on an empty stomach burn more fat?’ debate.
 Some people think that jumping out of bed in the morning should immediately be followed by a cardio session before you even think about breakfast.
 The idea stems from the fact that glycogen, a stored carbohydrate, is often depleted in the morning.
-So after a night without eating, your body could potentially burn a greater percentage of fat as your store of carbohydrates, its preferred energy source, is not very available.
+So after a night without eating, your body could potentially burn a greater percentage of fat as your store of carbohydrates, its preferred energy source, is not easily available.
 While reduced glycogen stores may help your body to prioritise or burn more fat, if they are completely depleted, this can potentially be bad for your body and may even use muscle for energy.
 This is something we DO NOT want, as muscle is what gives you definition, shape and tone!
 Usually by this stage, you're also not feeling that great either.

-As most of us have a meal within a few hours before getting to sleep and with the busy lives we lead, we may not always get the recommended 8 hours of shut eye, the likelihood of completely depleting your glycogen stores while sleeping is pretty slim.
+As most of us have a meal a few hours before getting to sleep and with the busy lives we lead, we may not always get the recommended 8 hours of shut eye, the likelihood of completely depleting your glycogen stores while sleeping is pretty slim.
 This means if we were to do cardio first thing in the morning, glycogen would still be in our bodies, allowing us to burn fat (safely) and maybe even more of it.

 So how does our body burn fat?

 Without going into too much detail, what you need to know is that fat is stored in special tissue called adipose tissue in various locations throughout the body.
 In order for fat to be burned (i.e. used for energy), it must first be freed from this adipose tissue.
 To do this, fats must first be converted to triglycerides and released into the bloodstream.
 This process is called lipolysis, which is kickstarted in the first few minutes of your workout!